 treble damages, to be recovered in a civil action.

 What is also very significant about this particular law is that you could potentially bring an action against an attorney who has not represented you.
-In a legal malpractice action, there has to be an attorney-client relationship.
+In a legal malpractice action, there almost always has to be an attorney-client relationship.
 In an action based on Judiciary Law §487, any party who is injured by an attorney during court proceedings has the potential to bring this action.

 I will be writing future blogs with more details about the law, but for me one of the most interesting things about Judiciary Law § 487 is its long history.
 The language in this particular statute (which was originally passed in New York in 1807) can be traced all the way back to the earliest days of our legal heritage.
 In 1275, only 60 years after the signing of the Magna Carta, the English Parliament enacted the first provision of law regulating the professional conduct of counselors at law in language that is almost but not quite identical to the current law:

 “if any Serjeant, Pleader or other, do any manner of Deceit or Collusion in any King’s Court or consent in deceit of the Court or beguile the Court or the Party and thereof be attainted, he shall be imprisoned for a year and a day and from thenceforth shall not be heard to plead in that Court for any Man.”

 Until recently, there was very little case law on this particular statute in New York.
 That all changed in 2009 when the New York Court of Appeals decided the case of Amalfitano v.
 Rosenberg, 12 NY 3d 8 (2009) and “dramatically changed the traditional understanding of New York Judiciary Law § 487.”